Newland-A/Newland-A.github.io/_posts/2020-09-12-my_journey_of_creating_my_first_cli_app_using_an_api.markdown

 	So, I then found a API on the Game of Thrones and this is where I start to see a glimmer of hope again.
 It was a simple API that listed characters, information on those characters and the different houses.
 I proceeded in starting over once again.
 I only had 2 days left at this point.
 After, creating files and doing my research and learning how to fix so many issues in such a short period of time.
 I was able to fully create a working app in a day.

 	Some of the issues I had was not being able to find a good enough API til the end.
 Github did not want to let me link my files and my github.
-Every API I choose did not like the `gem bundler install'.
+Every API I choose did not like the gem bundler install.
 Here is the beginning code for my GOT app.

 	```
 	class API